kollihk/PepperMint/README.md

 * QR codes: They are widely used by businesses for purposes such as payments and shipment tracking.
 Unlike RFID tags, QR codes can be read by any smartphone or tablet, making it convenient for businesses to view shipment status.
 * NFC chips: NFC stands for near-field communication chip, a silicon component that can be attached to an antenna to enable short-range wireless communication between two devices.
 Combining a uniquely programmed NFC chip with blockchain leads to increased transparency and trust in the supply chain.

-This repository demonstrates the implementation of QR codes to reduce (short term) and eliminate (long term) the overall impact of counterfeit production.
+This repository demonstrates the implementation of QR codes to reduce the annual cost of counterfeit production to the global economy, in addition to the health and safety threat of fraudulent products to consumers.

 <br/>
 <div align="right">